-I'm absolutely terrible at talking about myself, but just for you I'll make a little bit of an effort.
 Right now, I'm a 22-year-old copywriter living in New Zealand.
 I'm good at starting again.
-Growing up, I moved around a lot.
 I'd lived in four different countries before the age of 15.
-When you've been through some of the things I have, you learn a lot about people, acceptance, tolerance and just going with it.
+When you've been through some of the things I have, you learn a lot about people, acceptance, tolerance and just getting on with it.

 I like a lot of things.
 Mainly books, BBC dramas and fruit teas with lots of sugar.
 I like talking to people I disagree with and learning about a thing or two about us humans and why we do the strange things we do.
 I look up to people like Malcolm X and Nina Simone and admire the work of David Uzochukwu and Aleah Michele.
 I'm not myself without my winged eyeliner and probably wear far too much highlighter.
 You probably want to hear about my work now.